adiman1/liveheartrate/data source/source_explained.md

 2) When a characteristic supports `notify`, the server/device pushes updates to the client whenever the value changes — perfect for real-time monitoring.

-3) Basically Changing/Continuous Heart rate is **pushed** to our PC on we are subscribed to the garmin device and the service (i.e) Heart Rate Service (0x180D).
+3) Basically Changing/Continuous Heart rate is **pushed** to our PC when we subscribe to the garmin device and the service (i.e) Heart Rate Service (0x180D).

-4) Each value in the GATT structure is uniquely identified using a **UUID (Universally Unique Identifier)**.

-5) The GATT profiles and UUIDs are standards assigned by the **Bluetooth SIG (Special Interest Group)** and are supported by most smartwatches.

 ---

 ### 2.3 UUIDs Used

+1) Each value in the GATT structure is uniquely identified using a **UUID (Universally Unique Identifier)**.

+2) The GATT profiles and UUIDs are standards assigned by the **Bluetooth SIG (Special Interest Group)** and are supported by most smartwatches.

 | Component              | UUID (Short) | Full UUID                                      |
 |------------------------|--------------|------------------------------------------------|
 | Heart Rate Service     | `0x180D`     | `0000180d-0000-1000-8000-00805f9b34fb`         |
 | Heart Rate Measurement | `0x2A37`     | `00002a37-0000-1000-8000-00805f9b34fb`         |

-1) These ID's are the one used to subscribe for relevant data of the device.
+3) These ID's are the one used to subscribe for relevant data of the device.
 (1.e) Heart Rate Services and Notifications

 ---